Payment-Components/demo-iso20022/README.md

     ###### AutoParse CBPR+ Message
     ```java
+    //Initialize the cbprMessage
-    CbprMessage cbprMessage = new CbprMessage(); //Initialize the cbprMessage
+    CbprMessage cbprMessage = new CbprMessage();
+    //Validate CBPR+ against the xml schema.
+We can also exit in case of errors in this step.
-    ValidationErrorList validationErrorList = cbprMessage.validateXml(new ByteArrayInputStream(xml.getBytes())); //Validate against the XSD
+    ValidationErrorList validationErrorList = cbprMessage.validateXml(new ByteArrayInputStream(validCbprPacs008String.getBytes()));
-    validationErrorList.isEmpty(); //should be true
-    cbprMessage.autoParseXml(xml); //Fill the cbprMessage with data from xml
+    //Fill the cbprMessage with data from xml
-    validationErrorList = cbprMessage.autoValidate();
-    validationErrorList.isEmpty(); //should be true
+    cbprMessage.autoParseXml(validCbprPacs008String);

+    //Perform validation in both header and message object using cbprMessage
+    validationErrorList.addAll(cbprMessage.autoValidate());

+    if (validationErrorList.isEmpty()) {
+        System.out.println(fiToFICustomerCreditTransfer.convertToXML()); //Get the generated xml
+    } else {
+        System.out.println(validationErrorList);
+    }
     ```

     ##### Construct CBPR+ Message
     ```java
     //Initialize the header object
     BusinessApplicationHeader02 businessApplicationHeader = new BusinessApplicationHeader02();
+    businessApplicationHeader.parseXML(validCbprPacs008HeaderString);

-    //Initialize the message object
+    //Initialize the document object
     FIToFICustomerCreditTransfer08 fiToFICustomerCreditTransfer = new FIToFICustomerCreditTransfer08();
+    fiToFICustomerCreditTransfer.parseXML(validCbprPacs008DocumentString);

+    //We fill the elements of the message object using setters
+    fiToFICustomerCreditTransfer.getMessage().setGrpHdr(new GroupHeader93());
+    fiToFICustomerCreditTransfer.getMessage().getGrpHdr().setMsgId("1234");
+    //or setElement()
+    fiToFICustomerCreditTransfer.setElement("GrpHdr/MsgId", "1234");

     //Construct the CBPR message object
-    CbprMessage cbprMessage = new CbprMessage(businessApplicationHeader, fiToFICustomerCreditTransfer );
+    CbprMessage cbprMessage = new CbprMessage(businessApplicationHeader, fiToFICustomerCreditTransfer);

     //Perform validation in both header and message object using cbprMessage
     //Use CbprMessage.CbprMsgType enumeration object to select the matching schema (check the table of supported CBPR messages below)
     ValidationErrorList validationErrorList = cbprMessage.validate(CbprMessage.CbprMsgType.PACS_008);

+    if (validationErrorList.isEmpty()) {
+        System.out.println(fiToFICustomerCreditTransfer.convertToXML()); //Get the generated xml
+    } else {
+        System.out.println(validationErrorList);
+    }
     ```

     In case you want to enclose the CBPR+ message under another Root Element, use the code below